L.A.'s Family Activities

 You also can take the kids to get a behind-the-scenes view of how television and films are made.
 Such tours are available at Warner Brothers ($49), Sony Pictures ($35) and Paramount Studios ($48).
 Reservations are highly recommended for these tours and some do not allow young children, so be sure to check before making a reservation.

-Los Angeles is a sports mecca and the AAG Conference occurs at a time when you may be able to watch the Lakers and Clippers (NBA), Dodgers and Angels (MLB), and hopefully, the NHL’s Kings and Ducks (currently on strike).
-The Lakers are home against the New Orleans Hornets on April 9; the Golden State Warriors on April 12; and the San Antonio Spurs on April 14.
+Los Angeles is a sports mecca and the AAG Conference occurs at a time when you may be able to watch the Lakers and Clippers (NBA), Dodgers and Angels (MLB), and the NHL’s Kings and Ducks.
+Unfortunately, the Dodgers are away for the conference week, but the Angels have games with Oakland and Houston.
+The Kings have home games on April 11 and 13 and the Ducks are home on April 8 and 10.
+The Lakers are also home that week against the New Orleans Hornets on April 9; the Golden State Warriors on April 12; and the San Antonio Spurs on April 14.
 The Clippers are home on April 10 versus the Minnesota Timberwolves.
 Warning: tickets can be very pricey, especially for the Lakers.
 Check resale and discount sites such as StubHub.
 Both NBA teams and the Kings play at Staples Center located at LA Live which includes the Grammy Museum, Nokia Theater and Club Nokia and many restaurants including the ESPN Zone.

 Los Angeles is also a haven for art fans and more than a few are worthy of mention.
 LACMA (Los Angeles County Museum of Art) is well worth a visit and has free live jazz concerts on Friday nights.
 The Getty Museum is quite spectacular with beautiful gardens to walk around and great views of the LA Basin.
 The Getty Villa in Malibu is dedicated to the arts and cultures of ancient Greece, Rome and Etruria.
 Admission to both Getty museums is free, but there is a fee for parking.
 The MOCA (Museum of Contemporary Art) also has great exhibits and is fairly close to the Conference hotels.
 Other museums that may spark an interest in some of you are: The Museum of Jurassic Technology in Culver City, The Museum of Death in Hollywood, The Page Museum at La Brea Tar Pits, The Museum of Tolerance, Peterson Automotive Museum, and the Griffith Observatory.
 For a complete list of museums visit http://www.losangeles.com/museums.